Russ Malkin: Fiennes: Return to the Nile

-In 2019, Malkin was the Executive Producer for Ranulph and Joseph Fiennes’ National Geographic documentary, ‘Fiennes: Return to the Nile.’
-The three-part series saw the Fiennes cousins, comprising world-renowned explorer and award-winning actor, re-trace Ranulph’s expedition in Egypt back in the 1960s, including a rare chance to stay overnight in the giant pyramid of Cheops.
+In 2019, Malkin was the Executive Producer for Ranulph and Joseph Fiennes’s National Geographic documentary, Fiennes: Return to the Nile.
+The three-part series saw the Fiennes cousins re-trace Ranulph’s expedition in Egypt back in the 1960s, including a rare chance to stay overnight in the giant pyramid of Cheops.

-Joss Stones' Total World Tour
+Joss Stones's Total World Tour

 In 2015, Russ collaborated with Joss Stone and New Earth Films to follow Stone on her SE Asia tour to Malaysia, Indonesia and the Philippines.
 The online adventure saw Joss visit causes close to her heart.

-Long Way Series
+Long Way series

-Malkin is best known for producing and directing the iconic Long Way Round (2004), Long Way Down (2007) and Long Way Up (2020) featuring Charley Boorman and Ewan McGregor.
-The series follows McGregor and Boorman as they motorcycle across the globe, the long way.
+Malkin is best known for producing and directing with David Alexanian a trio of travel documentaries – Long Way Round (2004), Long Way Down (2007), and Long Way Up (2020) – featuring Charley Boorman and Ewan McGregor.
+In each mini-series, Malkin, Alexanian, and a small camera crew accompany and provide logistical support for the two actors as they ride motorcycles on a months-long globe-spanning journey: from London to New York, from Scotland to South Africa, and from Tierra del Fuego to Los Angeles.

-Long Way Round

-Long Way Round saw McGregor and Boorman ride from London to New York.
-Covering 20,000 miles through Europe, Ukraine, Kazakhstan, Mongolia and Russia, across the Pacific to Alaska, then down through Canada and America on their BMW motorcycles with Malkin and co-director-producer David Alexanian riding alongside in support vehicles.

-Long Way Down

-During Long Way Down, McGregor and Boorman rode 15,000 miles through 18 countries, from John O’Groats at the northernmost tip of Scotland to Cape Agulhas, the Southernmost tip of South Africa the Long Way Down.

-Long Way Up

-In the latest series for Apple TV, Long Way Up, McGregor, Boorman, Alexanian and Malkin reunite to travel from the southernmost tip of Argentina to Los Angeles, USA, covering 13,000 miles across 13 countries.
-The motorcycles and support vehicles are all-electric presenting a host of new challenges for the team.

-Adventures with Charley Boorman
+With Charley Boorman

-Malkin and Boorman have frequently collaborated on adventure shows for TV.
+Following the first Long Way series, Malkin and Boorman collaborated on several similar adventure series for TV.
 The format of these programmes meant that Malkin also made frequent on-screen appearances.
 Each series has combined social media, books, DVDs and commercial partnerships.

-Race to Dakar

-In 2006, Russ produced and directed ‘Race to Dakar’, a documentary series following Charley Boorman's entry into the 2006 Dakar Rally from Lisbon to Dakar.
+In 2006, Malkin produced and directed Race to Dakar, a documentary series following Charley Boorman's entry into the 2006 Dakar Rally from Lisbon to Dakar.
 First aired on Sky Two and ABC Television (Australia) during 2006, it was also released as a book.

-By Any Means

-In 2008 and 2009 respectively, Malkin produced and directed ‘By Any Means’ and ‘Right to the Edge: Sydney to Tokyo By Any Means' for the BBC, which followed Malkin and Charley Boorman as they travelled from Ireland to Australia and then Australia to Japan, by any means necessary: on all forms of transport; including gondolas, yachts and elephants.
+In 2008 and 2009, Malkin produced and directed By Any Means and Right to the Edge: Sydney to Tokyo By Any Means for the BBC, which followed him and Boorman as they travelled from Ireland to Australia and then Australia to Japan, "by any means" of transport available, including gondolas, yachts, and elephants.